How to Get the File Size using Python

 To begin, capture the path where your file is stored.

-For demonstration purposes, let’s suppose that the following Text file (called ‘Products‘) is currently stored under the following path:
+For demonstration purposes, let’s suppose that the following Text file (called ‘products‘) is currently stored under the following path:

-Where the file size is 2,187 KB (or 2239488 in bytes):
+Where the file size is 1.95 MB:

 The ultimate goal is to get that file size using Python.